MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptenumprovidersw.md

 <div class="alert"><b>Note</b>  When processing the data returned in the buffer, applications must use the actual size of the data returned.
 The actual size can be slightly smaller than the size of the buffer specified on input.
 (On input, buffer sizes are usually specified large enough to ensure that the largest possible output data fits in the buffer.)
 On output, the variable pointed to by this parameter is updated to reflect the actual size of the data copied to the buffer.</div>
 <div> </div>

-#### - pszProvName [out]

-A pointer to a buffer that receives the data from the enumerated provider.
-This is a string including the terminating null character.

-This parameter can be <b>NULL</b> to set the size of the name for memory allocation purposes.
-For more information, see
-<a href="https://msdn.microsoft.com/ef99edef-39b2-4d78-9c01-13720215d47f">Retrieving Data of Unknown Length</a>.

 ## -returns